This is an excellent story on how to regain motivation after a failure.

 Every success story is just the cherry on top of a pie laced with tears, sweat, and frustration.
 No great innovator had an idea or company handed them on a platter.
-They all had to endure massive disappointments and sometimes public embarrassment — Bill Gates, Steve Jobs, Oprah, the list goes on.
+They all had to endure massive disappointments and sometimes public embarrassment — Bill Gates, Steve Jobs, Oprah, and the list goes on.

 However, one thing all these world-beaters have in common is perseverance.
 They never let any setback deter them from the ultimate goal.

-College athletes, people in business, and college essay writing service writers also benefit from this mentality — you win some, you lose some.
+College athletes, people in business, and college essay-writing service writers also benefit from this mentality — you win some, you lose some.